rdfostrich/article-jws2018-ostrich/content/evaluation.md

 For BEAR-B-daily, OSTRICH requires less storage space than all other approaches except for HDT-CB at the cost of slower ingestion.
 For BEAR-B-hourly, only HDT-CB and Jena-CB/TB require about 8 to 4 times less space than OSTRICH.
 For BEAR-B-daily and BEAR-B-hourly, OSTRICH even requires less storage space than gzip on raw N-Triples.

+As mentioned in [](#addition-counts), we use a threshold to define which addition count values should be stored, and which ones should be evaluated at query time.
+For our experiments, we fixed this count threshold at 200, as for values higher than 200, the addition counts started having a noticable impact on the performance of count estimation.
+This threshold value means that when a triple pattern has 200 matching additions, then this count will be stored.
+[](#results-addition-counts) shows that the storage space of the addition count datastructure in the case of BEAR-A and BEAR-B-hourly is insignificant compared to the total space requirements.
+However, for BEAR-B-daily, addition counts take up 37.05% of the total size with still an acceptable absolute size, as the addition and deletion trees require relatively less space, because of the lower amount of versions.
+Within the scope of this work, we use this fixed threshold of 200.
+We consider investigating the impact of different threshold levels and methods for dynamically determining optimal levels future work.

+[](#results-ostrich-ingestion-rate-beara) shows the ingestion rate for each consecutive version for BEAR-A, while [](#results-ostrich-ingestion-size-beara) shows the corresponding increasing storage sizes.
+Analogously, [](#results-ostrich-ingestion-rate-bearb-hourly) shows the ingestion rate for BEAR-B-hourly, and [](#results-ostrich-ingestion-size-bearb-hourly) shows its storage sizes.

+[](#results-ostrich-ingestion-rate-beara-compare) compares the BEAR-A ingestion rate of the streaming and batch algorithms.
+The streaming algorithm starts of slower than the batch algorithm but grows linearly, while the batch algorithm consumes a large amount of memory, resulting in slower ingestion after version 8 and an out-of-memory error after version 10.

 <figure id="results-ingestion-time" class="table" markdown="1">